4 simple steps for capturing UTM parameters in Webflow Forms

 Leads By Channel (5)

-Because ttributer records the origin of all your leads (not just those from paid ad campaigns), you can create reports like the one above that show the number of leads grouped by channel.
+Attributer captures where all your leads come from (not just the ones from paid advertising), which means you can build reports like this one that break down your leads by channel.

 2. Leads by Facebook Ads Network